loganhotz/smolyak/README.md

 sg_fine(arr, func=rosenbrock, key='rosen')   # [ 2.45 1.62 136.2101 49.36604]
 rosenbrock(arr)                              # [ 2.45 1.62 136.2101 49.36604]
 ```
-we see that by incrementing the level of approximation by 1, we get values that are much closer to the truth; matching them to at least five decimal points.
+we see that by incrementing the level of approximation just by 1, we get values that are much closer to the truth; matching them to at least five decimal points.

 above, we called each instance of `SmolyakGrid`, passing in an array of points within the 2-dimensional hypercube as the first argument, as well as the objective function and a so-called `key`. each instance of the `SmolyakGrid` class has its own function cache that stores the interpolation weights for every function that is interpolated over said grid (the functions are identified by the optional `key` parameter). two equivalent ways of the calling method used above are: